Togure/RadioRange/README.md

 ---

-> **New to RF positioning?** Wondering how radio waves translate into distance measurements — and why off-the-shelf telecom simulators never quite capture what matters for localization?
+> **New to RF positioning?** Wondering how radio waves translate into distance measurements — and why off-the-shelf telecom simulators never quite capture what matters for localization error?
 >
 > **Researching RF localization?** Need a fair, reproducible way to benchmark first-path detection, multipath identification, and ranging error across UWB, WiFi, and 5G — all on the same physical channel?
 >